lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 <br>Thailand is a sunny, tropical destination.
 Do we really need to explain further?
 Temperatures range from a sizzling 36&deg;C in the summer ([which we very sensibly cope with by breaking out into a city-wide water fight](https://en.wikipedia.org/wiki/Songkran_&#40;Thailand&#41;){: target="_blank"}) to an adorably nippy 15&deg;C during "winter" nights and mornings.

 Seasonal Affective Disorder is real folks, and if you ditched the rat race to pursue health and happiness, the last thing you want to do is live somewhere that predisposes you to depression.
-Chiang Mai is fortunately the opposite of the gloomy conditions you get used to in Europe or North America .
+Chiang Mai is, fortunately, the opposite of the gloomy conditions you get used to in Europe or North America.
 [We get sunshine at least 150 hours a month, but usually it's almost twice that](https://weather-and-climate.com/average-monthly-Rainfall-Temperature-Sunshine,Chiang-Mai,Thailand){: target="_blank"}.
 That's basically free therapy right there.&nbsp;

 Great weather is also great for being in the outdoors, whether that's lounging by the pool on hot days, searching for hidden waterfalls, or just relaxing cocktail in hand at an al fresco rooftop bar.